 That same year, after the “movement of 3th September” -when the Greek people asked for a constitution in Athens- this square (like in Athens) renamed as Syntagma Square.
 It was reconstructed in 1980, by Mayor Nick Karapavlos.

 Here, at the building that now occupies the National Bank, was the home of Mme Calliope Papalexopoulou.
-From the balcony of the house, mayor's wife instigated the people of Nafplio to revolt!
-You will see the Piazza and sculpture in her honor.
+From the balcony of the house, mayor's wife encouraged the people of Nafplio to revolt!
+You will see right there the sculpture in her honor.

 A square full of life